BlissX-ML/Daily_Snapshot.github.io/_leetcode_seventy_five/2025-03-27-Kids-With-the-Greatest-Number-of-Candies.md

 ---
 layout: default
-title: "DAY 2 - Kids With the Greatest Number of Candies"
+title: "Num.
+03 - Kids With the Greatest Number of Candies"
-slug: "Day2_2"
+slug: "Num03"
 date: 2025-03-27 10:00:00 +0800
-permalink: /leetcode-75/Day2_2/
+permalink: /leetcode-75/Num03/
 ---

-# DAY 2 - Kids With the Greatest Number of Candies
+# Num.
+03 - Kids With the Greatest Number of Candies

 <aside class="asideDiv">
     <div>👉</div>